 - The Bratz doll line was stopped in its tracks by a 2005 court case that found that the concept was created while its creator was still at Mattel, before making a comeback in 2010, although by that time, their popularity had waned (plus, the new dolls are a bit more conservative).
 This also had a more permanent knock-on effect for the Animated Series.

 - Quakers, the religious group that is a Christan sect, once tried to sue Quaker Oats for using the name of the religion (established in the 1600's) and the image of a supposedly historical Quaker.
-However, due to the fact that the official name of the religion is The Society of Friends, the Quakers lost the lawsuit to the company.
+However, due to the fact that the official name of the religion is the Religious Society of Friends, the Quakers lost the lawsuit to the company.

 - Sony has in the past gone after restaurants called Soni's.
 Back in the late 80s they forced the closure of an upscale Baltimore restaurant that had been in business for over 30 years.